 Many of our children cycle to school.
-While this is to be encouraged for older children who live some distance from school, we do urge parents to be diligent in making their children aware of the dangers of the roads around our school.
+While this is to be encouraged, we do urge parents to be diligent in making their children aware of the dangers of the roads around our school.
 We do not recommend that children under 10 years old cycle to school unaccompanied.

-The county Bikeability scheme is run for children in Year 5.
+The level 1 and level 2 county Bikeability scheme is run for children in Year 4 and 5 respectively.